 - Year 7 and Year 9: 45 minutes

-Language Conventions is designed to assess the student’s understanding of all things language: grammar, spelling, punctuation etc. Questions come in the form of multiple choice or fill-in-the-blank.
+Language Conventions are designed to assess the student’s understanding of all things language: grammar, spelling, punctuation etc. Questions come in the form of multiple-choice or fill-in-the-blank.

 Writing